alexanderlebed/aiagentid.org/README.md

-Agent.id is not about conversations.
+aiagentid.org is not about conversations.
 It is about ontological existence.